 Once the brownies are cool, I like to leave them on the parchment paper and transfer them to a storage container with a tight-fitting lid.
 If you need to stack them to fit inside the container, place parchment between the layers to prevent sticking.

-The brownies can be stored at room temperature for a day or two or in the refrigerator for up to 6 days.
+Vegan almond flour brownies are fine at room temperature for up to 2 days or in the refrigerator for up to 6 days.
+They freeze well, too!

-I hope you love these vegan almond flour brownies!
+I hope you enjoy these vegan almond flour brownies!

 If you try the recipe I would LOVE to hear from you.
-Be sure to comment below, give it a star rating, and let everyone know how they turned out!
+Be sure to comment below, rate the recipe, and let everyone know how they turned out!

 Equipment